-Curio 11’s new project file format is more compact, more efficient, more robust, and more compatibile with sync services such as Dropbox.
+Curio 11’s new project file format is more compact, more efficient, more robust, and more compatible with sync services such as Dropbox.
 Please note that older versions of Curio cannot open this new file format.

 Project categories that you create in Curio are now automatically mapped to Finder tags.
 This allows Finder searching and organization of categorized projects.

 Vastly improved multipoint orthogonal line drawing, plus better left/right arrow shapes.